Leith, Ontario

 When the wind blows from the northeast, the sound of the waves crashing along the shoreline is audible throughout the hamlet.
-At one time a pier capable of serving sailing ships and schooners existed on the northeast side of the mouth of Telfer Creek.
+At one time a pier capable of serving sailing ships and schooners existed on the northeast side of the mouth of Bothwells Creek.
 "Ainslie Wharf" was Adam Ainslie's grand enterprise to make Leith a major Great Lakes port.
 Built in 1861 of cribbed stone and oak posts, the dock was further extended in 1870 to accommodate bigger ships.
 Grain and cattle, hogs and sheep, cords of maple beech and elm were shipped from this magnificent dock.
 However, exposure to the open Georgian Bay to the north-northeast eventually caused the destruction of the pier.
 November storms, winter ice and two ship disasters at the dock weakened it, eventually making it a dangerous structure which the townsfolk tore down after Ainslie's death.
 All that remains in the water are a collection of old wooden pilings, serving principally as perches for waterfowl and an obstacle to pleasure boaters.
 A superior harbour in the city of Owen Sound, at the end of the inlet, eventually led to the demise of Leith as a commercial port.
 There is a small public gravel beach in Leith and public access to small craft boating from Telfer Creek.
-The mouth of Telfer Creek is now protected habitat for large schools of baby trout.
+The mouth of Bothwells Creek is now protected habitat for large schools of baby trout.

 Leith is renowned for the beauty of its landscape, both at the water's edge, and in the surrounding countryside.
 The old Leith Church is the site of the grave of Tom Thomson, a noted Canadian landscape painter who died in mysterious circumstances at Canoe Lake in Algonquin Park in 1917.
 Thomson was a friend of the Group of Seven, famous landscape painters many of whose works are on permanent display at the McMichael Canadian Art Collection in Kleinburg, Ontario.
 He grew up in Leith.
 Leith was also the favourite summer place for artist Carl Ahrens (1862-1936), one of Canada's foremost landscape painters, whose works can still be viewed at the National Art Gallery in Ottawa, and other galleries throughout Canada and Britain.